Melusine von der Schulenburg, Duchess of Kendal, Mistress of King George I of Great Britain

 King George I in 1716; Credit – Wikipedia

-George made his state entry into London on September 20, 1714.
-He was accompanied by his mistress, Melusine von der Schulenburg, who was nicknamed “the Maypole” by the British because of her tall thin appearance.
+George made his state entry into London on September 20, 1714, accompanied by his mistress, Melusine von der Schulenburg, nicknamed “the Maypole” by the British because of her tall thin appearance.
 Melusine became a naturalized British citizen in 1716 and in the same year was created Duchess of Munster, Countess and Marchioness of Dungannon, and Baroness of Dundalk for life.
 In 1719, she was further created Duchess of Kendal, Countess of Feversham, and Baroness of Glastonbury and Somerset for life.
 At King George I’s request, Holy Roman Emperor Karl VI created Melusine Princess of Eberstein and she received her own coat of arms.
 This gives some credence to the belief that George and Melusine had secretly married.
 She lived with King George I in the royal palaces and acted as his hostess.
 At Kensington Palace, Melusine had a three-story apartment overlooking the gardens.
 British Prime Minister Sir Robert Walpole said of Melusine, “She was as much Queen of England as ever any was.”

 On June 3, 1727, King George I, who was still Elector of Hanover, accompanied by Melusine and their daughter Melusina, set out on one of his visits to Hanover.
 During the journey, George became ill and lost consciousness.
 It was noticed that his face had become distorted and his right hand hung limply at his side, a sign that he had suffered a stroke.
-The courtiers decided to continue with the journey to Hanover, where George died in the Prince-Bishop’s Palace in the Prince-Bishopric of Osnabrück, now in Lower Saxony, Germany, on June 11, 1727, at the age of 67.
+The courtiers decided to continue with the journey to Hanover, where George died in the Prince-Bishop’s Palace in the Prince-Bishopric of Osnabrück, now in Lower Saxony, Germany, on June 11, 1727, aged of 67.
 Following the instructions of George’s son, now King George II, George was buried in the chapel at Leineschloss in the Electorate of Hanover, now in Lower Saxony, Germany.

 Melusine’s long-term role as King George I’s unofficial consort had won her admiration and respect, even from the new King George II and his wife Queen Caroline.
 Melusine was allowed to mourn as a wife.
 Queen Caroline wrote to her: “My first thought, my dear Duchess, has been of you…I know well your devotion and love for the late King…I hope you realise that I am your friend.”